Skip to main content

 • Requiring new members to answer their phones or doors with specific greetings, chants, riddles, songs, or rhymes.

-• Deception and/or threats told to convince the new member he or she won't be able to join the organization or group.
+• Deception and/or threats told to convince the new member they won't be able to join the organization or group.

 • Conducting activities that do not allow adequate time for study.